pingcap/blog/2017-07-11-tidbinternal2.md

 Each row of data is encoded into a Key-Value pair according to the following rule:

 ```
-Key: tablePrefix_rowPrefix_tableID_rowID
+Key: tablePrefix_tableID_rowSeperator_rowID
 Value: [col1, col2, col3, col4]
 ```

-The `tablePrefix`/`rowPrefix` of the Key are specific string constants and used to differentiate other data in the Key-Value space.
+The `tablePrefix`/`rowSeperator` of the Key are specific string constants and used to differentiate other data in the Key-Value space.
 Index data is encoded into a Key-Value pair according to the following rule:
 Key: tablePrefix_idxPrefix_tableID_indexID_indexColumnsValue
 Value: rowID

 The above encoding rule applies to Unique Index while it cannot create a unique Key for Non-unique Index.
-The reason is that the `tablePrefix_idxPrefix_tableID_indexID_` of an Index is the same.
+The reason is that the `tablePrefix_tableID_indexSeperator_` of an Index is the same.
 It’s possible that the `ColumnsValue of` multiple rows is also the same.
 Therefore, we’ve made some changes to encode the Non-unique Index:

 ```
-Key: tablePrefix_idxPrefix_tableID_indexID_ColumnsValue_rowID
+Key: tablePrefix_tableID_indexSeperator_indexedColumnsValue
-Value：null
+Value: null
 ```

 In this way, the unique Key of each row of data can be created.
 In the above rules, all `xxPrefix` of the Keys are string constants with the function of differentiating the namespace to avoid the conflict between different types of data.

 ```
 var(
    	tablePrefix     = []byte{'t'}